 Editor’s note: This is an edited version of the story Lucy Stange wrote while participating in a Whyography workshop.
+For tools and resources for writing and publishing your story, visit our Workshops page.

 When she was a girl growing up in Mexico, Lucy Stange’s father made his opinion clear that the male members of their family were more valuable than the females.
 Lucy was determined to prove him wrong.
 When her entire family traveled to Nevada to harvest pine nuts during the summer, living in tents for three to four months at a time, Lucy worked side-by-side her dad and brothers.
 She’d often be the first to the field, sweating all day in the blazing sun, harvesting as much or more than the others.
 When she was a teen, Lucy got up the courage to confront her father about his oppressive ways, but nothing she said would change his mind.
 Women were to be submissive to their husbands, he said.